Most cloud applications today are deployed using containers. One of the most widespread examples of this is Docker....

 host: This option allows the container to share the network with the Docker host in order to access all of its network interfaces.

-Setting up the Packetbeat
+Setting up Packetbeat to monitor network traffic

 The Docker image for Packetbeat is already written, so it's simple to install it with one command: